The probate process explained

 How does probate work?

-The process for settling someone’s affairs will depend on whether you choose to do it yourself, or appoint a professional to act on your behalf.
+The process for settling someone’s affairs will depend on whether you choose to do it yourself or appoint a professional to act on your behalf.
 Appointing a professional can be a good idea and, if you are dealing with a complex estate, could be essential.

-This will involve notifying banks, building societies, relevant government departments (such as the council and HMRC) of the person’s death, settling any accounts they hold, tallying up their assets and liabilities, paying off any inheritance tax that might be owed, and then distributing their assets.
+This will involve notifying banks, building societies, and relevant government departments (such as the council and HMRC) of the person’s death, settling any accounts they hold, tallying up their assets and liabilities, paying off any inheritance tax that might be owed, and then distributing their assets.

 Who is the executor of a will?